 As people get older, their health needs change drastically.
 Geriatric specialists often advise older adults to be wary of their fluid intake.
+But did you know that many seniors are in constant need of a breathing pipe for a variety of reasons?
 Lack of water or dehydration can significantly impact their overall health, calling for the increased need to balance their water intake.
 According to experts, senior citizens would feel less thirsty when they consume lesser amounts of fluid, making them prone to severe dehydration and its associated complications.

 Effects of Dehydration in Older Adults

 Unknown to many, lack of water is an important trigger of daytime fatigue.
 Many older adults feel sluggish in the morning when they cannot have adequate amounts of water from the previous day.
 Being prone to fatigue hampers their ability to function, increasing the need for external help.
 Additionally, it would also make it more challenging for them to carry out their tasks.